Nutcote: Heritage listing

-As at 15 February 2006, Nutcote and its garden is a place of exceptional cultural significance as the home, workplace and source of inspiration of May Gibbs, Australia's first woman cartoonist, painter, naturalist and children's author and illustrator.
-Nutcote is a place of moderate cultural significance in association with prominent architect B. J. Waterhouse, who designed the house in close collaboration with May Gibbs.
+As at 15 February 2006, Nutcote and its garden is a place of cultural significance as the home and workplace of May Gibbs, an Australian cartoonist, painter, naturalist, children's author, and illustrator.
+Nutcote is associated with architect B. J. Waterhouse, who designed the house with May Gibbs.

 Nutcote was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Nutcote is considered significant to present and future generations of Australians as the place where May Gibbs lived for the greater part of her life, a place where she found much inspiration and where she produced many of her famous works.
 In particular Nutcote displays exceptional historical value in its association with May Gibbs through: